 Notwithstanding the foregoing provisions, You acknowledge that certain components of the Software Product may be covered by so-called open source software licenses ("Open Source Components"), which means any software licenses approved as open source licenses by the Open Source Initiative or any substantially similar licenses, including without limitation any license that, as a condition of distribution of the software licensed under such license, requires that the distributor make the software available in source code format.
 To the extent required by the licenses covering Open Source Components, the terms of such licenses will apply to such Open Source Components in lieu of the terms of this Agreement.
-To the extent the terms of the licenses applicable to Open Source Components prohibit any of the restriction in this License Agreement with respect to such Open Source Components, such restrictions will not apply to such Open Source Components require Licensor to make an offer to provide source code or related information in connection with the Software Product, such offer is hereby made.
-Any request for source code or related information should be directed only to Customer Support, HBM United Kingdom Limited, AMP Technology Centre, Brunel Way, Catcliffe, Rotherham, South Yorkshire, S60 5WG, United Kingdom.
-You acknowledge receipt of notices for the Open Source Components for the initial delivery of the Software Product.
+To the extent the terms of the licenses applicable to Open Source Components prohibit any of the restriction in this License Agreement with respect to such Open Source Components, such restrictions will not apply to such Open Source Components.
+To the extent the terms of the licenses applicable to Open Source Components.
+To the extent the terms of the licenses applicable to Open Source Components.
+To the extent the terms of the licenses applicable to Open Source Components require Licensor to make an offer to provide source code or related information in connection with the Software Product, such offer is hereby made.
+Any request for source code or related information should be directed only to Customer Support, Hottinger Bruel & Kjaer UK LTD, AMP Technology Centre, Brunel Way, Catcliffe, Rotherham, South Yorkshire, S60 5WG, United Kingdom.
+You acknowledge receipt of notices for the Open Source Components for the initial delivery of the Software Product